|

 "The Practical Application of the Singing Voice in Instrumental Teaching".
 Helen was a principal syllabus

-consultant, together with Naomi Yandell, setting the cello syllabus for Trinity cello exams for 2020 - 2023, which is now
+consultant, together with Naomi Yandell, setting the cello syllabus for Trinity cello exams for 2020 - 2023.
+You can watch her video

-being used ongoing from 2024 and beyond.
-You can watch her video discussing the Trinity cello syllabus here:
+discussing the Trinity cello syllabus here:

 Trinity Strings Syllabus 2020-2023 video